-Major updates given on twinning of Highway 15 and new Fort Sask bridge - FortSaskOnline.com
+Major updates given on twinning of Highway 15 and new bridge - FortSaskOnline.com

 "These projects are long overdue and I'm very proud and happy as minister of transportation that we are realizing that at last."

-Part of construction of the new bridge over the North Saskatchewan will include a pedestrian crossing on the bridge, with the River Valley Alliance contributing funds to the project.
+Part of construction of the new bridge over the North Saskatchewan will include a pedestrian crossing, with the River Valley Alliance contributing funds to the project.
 This will be another linkage to the Trans Canada Trail, which should be nearly complete with the addition.

-Twinning work on Highway 15 should be complete by fall of 2019.
-Traffic should be able to cross the new Fort Saskatchewan bridge by 2021.
+Twinning work on Highway 15 should be wrapped up by the fall of 2019.
+Traffic will be able to cross the new Fort Saskatchewan bridge by 2021.

 Together, the projects are expected to cost $120-million to $150-million.